Carved Records: Artists

 In February 2012, Carved Records signed Tyler Bryant & the Shakedown.
-Said CEO Tim Porter: “Once we witnessed a live performance, adding Tyler to the Carved family was a priority.
+Tim Porter said, “Once we witnessed a live performance, adding Tyler to the Carved family was a priority.
 Not only is Tyler extremely talented, he has surrounded himself with equally as talented band mates.
 These guys are the real deal and everyone at Carved is very excited to be working with them.”
 On January 22, 2013, Tyler Bryant & the Shakedown released their first full-length album, "Wild Child".